lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

           This is the row for that same object marked by the black circle with cross-hairs in the 3 plots.

+    **Figure 22:** A Sky Plot window, two Plane Plot window, and a Table Browser window displaying data returned from the ADQL query from Example 2.
+Note the black circle with cross-hairs in the three plot windows and the row highlighted in gray in the Table Browser window:  these all refer to the same data point.

-* Note that this data linkage works not only for single objects but for subsets of points that one can define for the table via the TOPCAT interface.
+**3.6.** Note that this data linkage works not only for single objects but for subsets of points that one can define for the table via the TOPCAT interface.
 The interested user is again directed to the `TOPCAT documentation <http://www.star.bris.ac.uk/~mbt/topcat/>`_.